Disclaimer: GCash in USSD has been discontinued, and cannot be seen using *143# anymore. I’m leaving this post for archival purposes.

 Since GCash originally started in Globe, naturally the roots can be seen in their products.
-Before we had smartphones, many of the value-added features of the telecom operators can be seen via the SIM menu, which is also called as the USSD menu.
+Before we had smartphones, many of the value-added features of the telecom operators can be seen via the SIM menu, which is also called the USSD menu.

 What is USSD?

 USSD stands for “Unstructured Supplementary Service Data”.
 Back when all the phones were dumbphones, there were no full-featured apps on them, and Internet connections weren’t the norm.
-SMS was the only way to send messages between phones, and USSD was a way for telecom operators to provide for extra functionality and promotions.
+SMS was the only way to send messages between phones, and USSD was a way for telecom operators to provide extra functionality and promotions.
 Back then, you could download ringtones or check your balance using this.

 For users to pull this menu up, you would need to type a certain code on the phone.
 In this case for Globe, you would need to press *143# using the dialer.